 Furthermore, the permissive activity of toeva men is unbelievable.

 In a 1997 study, a Paul Van de Ven survey revealed that toeva men average 100-500 partners over a lifetime, with 10%-15% averaging 1000 partners.

 Non-monogamous straight men and women rarely reach the sheer numbers that your average toeva man does.

 And that toeva activist I mentioned earlier?
-He said that he’d had 70+ partners by the time he was nineteen.
+He said that he’d had over 70 partners by the time he was nineteen.
 “At least fifty of them were in this amazing weekend we had with our organization in southern Florida,” he grinned.
 “I sure hope my face doesn’t show in the pictures!
 Yeah, someone was filming the whole time.
-But I don’t care....”
+But I don’t care...”

-(That was in 1991, long before selfies, pocket-sized digital cameras, and camera-inclusive cell phones became the norm, by the way.)
+(That was in 1991, long before selfies, pocket-sized digital cameras, and camera-inclusive cell phones were the norm, by the way.)